Cubix-Dev/SNext/README.md

-# Scratch-Next
+# SNext

 An open-source Scratch console.

 ## Tell me more, please!

 As you wish.
-Scratch-Next is made with JavaScript, the same language that Scratch 3.0 runs off of.
+SNext is made with JavaScript, the same language that Scratch 3.0 runs off of.
 Games can be sumbitted to it, and if approved, they'll go on a server which can be accessed via the included shop.
 You can then download these games or apps and play them offline or online through a little UI magic and sb-edit, a JavaScript project that can convert .sb3 files to .js!

-## What do I need to run Scratch-Next?
+## What do I need to run SNext?

-Scratch-Next requires Node.js to run.
-However, it's currently a WIP, so there isn't exactly *much* to run with Node right now.
-If you want to use it in the future, though, make sure to snag a copy of the latest LTS version from the Node.js website!
+SNext is now an ElectronJS executable, so that means all the dependencies come packaged with it.
+That's a good thing for you, since all you need is that now!

 ## Wait a minute.
 Isn't this just Turbowarp then?

 Well, not quite.
-First of all, ScratchNext isn't an editor..
+First of all, SNext isn't an editor..
 We don't have custom firmware to make games with, so you'll have to live with boring old [Turbowarp](https://turbowarp.org) for now.
 Second, this is a console.
 Not an *emulator*, a *console*.
 We have our own system, with our own code, that has its own features.
 Also, does TurboWarp have a custom server running to host games?
 Ok, maybe they do, but it isn't as cool as ours!

 ## Wow this sounds fun!
 How do I add my game to the console?